cgwire/kitsu/docs/configure-kitsu/README.md

 # Getting started with Kitsu

-With Kitsu, you can collaborate and track all kinds of productions: 2D, 3D Production, VFX, Video Games, etc.
+With Kitsu, you can collaborate on and track all kinds of productions, including 2D and 3D Production, VFX, Video Games, and more.

 It can be as short as a still-frame advertisement or as long as a 3h feature film, from one to thousands of elements.